Saudi coalition blames Iran for drone strike that crippled oil output

-A Saudi-led coalition in Yemen says Iranian weapons were used in the strike on Saudi oil facilities but Iran denies it’s involved while others advise caution.
+A Saudi-led coalition in Yemen says Iranian weapons were used in the weekend strike on Saudi Arabian oil facilities but Iran continues to deny any involvement.

 The Iran-aligned Houthi group that controls Yemen’s capital claimed responsibility for the attack, which knocked out more than half of Saudi Arabia’s oil production and damaged the world’s biggest crude processing plant.

-Iran denied US accusations it was to blame and said it was ready for “full-fledged war”.
+Iran has denied US accusations it was to blame and said it is ready for “full-fledged war”.

 Two sources briefed on state oil company Saudi Aramco’s operations told Reuters it might take months for Saudi oil production to return to normal.
 Earlier estimates had suggested it could take weeks.

-A Saudi-led military alliance battling the Houthis said the attack on Saudi oil plants was done with Iranian weapons and was not launched from Yemen, according to preliminary findings.
+A Saudi-led military alliance battling the Houthis said Saturday’s attack on the Saudi oil plants was done with Iranian weapons and was not launched from Yemen, according to preliminary findings.

-Coalition spokesman Colonel Turki al-Malki said an investigation into Saturday’s strikes, which shut 5 per cent of world crude output, was going on to determine the launch location.
+Coalition spokesman Colonel Turki al-Malki said an investigation into Saturday’s strikes, which knocked out 5 per cent of world crude output, would determine the launch location.

-“The preliminary results show that the weapons are Iranian and we are currently working to determine the location … The terrorist attack did not originate from Yemen as the Houthi militia claimed,” Malki told a press conference in Riyadh.
+“The preliminary results show that the weapons are Iranian and we are currently working to determine the location … The terrorist attack did not originate from Yemen as the Houthi militia claimed,” Colonel Malki said in Riyadh.

+Saudi Arabia oil supply was attacked.
+There is reason to believe that we know the culprit, are locked and loaded depending on verification, but are waiting to hear from the Kingdom as to who they believe was the cause of this attack, and under what terms we would proceed!

-UN Yemen envoy Martin Griffiths told the Security Council on Monday it was “not entirely clear” who was behind the strike but he said it had increased the chances of a regional conflict.
+UN Yemen envoy Martin Griffiths told the Security Council on Monday it was “not entirely clear” who was behind the strike.
+But it had increased the chances of a regional conflict, he said.

-But US ambassador to the world body Kelly Craft told the Council that emerging information on the attacks “indicates that responsibility lies with Iran” and that there is no evidence the attack came from Yemen.
+The US ambassador to the UN, Kelly Craft, told the Security Council that emerging information on the attacks “indicates that responsibility lies with Iran” and that there was no evidence it came from Yemen.

 Iran has dismissed as “unacceptable” US accusations that Tehran was responsible.

-Oil prices surged by as much as 19 per cent before coming off their peaks.
-The intraday jump was the biggest since the 1990-91 Gulf crisis over Iraq’s invasion of Kuwait.
+Oil prices surged by as much as 19 per cent following the attacks, before sliding back.
+The intraday jump was the biggest since the 1990-91 Gulf crisis that followed Iraq’s invasion of Kuwait.

-Prices eased after Trump announced that he would release US emergency supplies and producers said there were enough stocks stored up worldwide to make up for the shortfall.
+Prices eased after Mr Trump said he would release US emergency supplies and producers said there were enough stocks held worldwide to make up for the shortfall.

 But traders still spoke of a long-term price increase as markets absorb the proof that global supply can be so sharply hit.